dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 - Useful for checking characteristics of a resource without actually downloading it.
 - The response to a ``HEAD`` request must never contain a <mark style="background: #FF5582A6;">message</mark> body.

-<mark style="background: #FF5582A6;">The POST Method</mark>

-A ``POST`` request is used to send data to the server to be processed in some way, like by a CGI script.
+<mark style="background: #FF5582A6;">The POST Method</mark> A ``POST`` request is used to send data to the server to be processed in some way, like by a CGI script.

 <mark style="background: #FF5582A6;">It differs from a GET request in the following ways:</mark>
 - There's a block of data sent with the request, in the message body.
 There are usually extra headers to describe this message body, like `Content-Type` and `Content-Length`:
-- The request URI is not a resource to retrieve; it's usually a program to handle the data you're sending.
+- The request URI is not a resource to retrieve, it's usually a program to handle the data you're sending.

 ### <mark style="background: #FF5582A6;">Sample Document Transfer with HTTP:</mark>